panindraprakash/Data-Structure/Welcome To Linked List.md

 |      |         |       | <--------- |      |         |       | <--------- |      |         |       |
 |      |         |       |            |      |         |       |            |      |         |       |
 --------------------------            --------------------------            --------------------------

+* Advantages Of Linked list
+Doubly Linked List can be traversed in both forward and backward direction.
+The Delete operation in Doubly Linked List is more efficient if pointer to the node to be deleted is given.

+* Drawbacks
+Every node required extra space to store previous pointer.[It is possible to implement Doubly Linked List with single pointer]

+                                             Implementation Of Linked List